Electronic Lab Notebooks (LabArchives) FAQ

 What is the maximum file size I can upload?

 LabArchives cloud storage is not capable of supporting the upload of files larger than 250 megabytes (MB).
-If you need to reference a data set or image that is larger than 250 MB, you will have to consider using another cloud-based storage service, such as pitt.box.com, and linking the file to your LabArchives notebook.
+If you need to reference a data set or image that is larger than 250 MB, you will have to consider using another cloud-based storage service, such as Pitt's Cloud Storage (Box and OneDrive) service, and linking the file to your LabArchives notebook.

 Where do I obtain support for Electronic Lab Notebooks?

-For general access and interface questions, contact the Technology Help Desk.
+For general access and interface questions, contact the 24/7 Help Desk.
 In-depth tutorials on the LabArchives interface, quick start guides, and interactive chat support is available via the LabArchives support page.

 Where training materials are available for Electronic Lab Notebooks?

-A number of helpful introductory videos are available on the LabArchives Video Tutorials knowledgebase page.
+A number of helpful introductory videos are available on the LabArchives Video Tutorials YouTube page.